Architect comparison

 • You want render modes, controlled edits, and faster production decisions without building the workflow yourself.

-These are the practical questions architecture teams usually ask when they are deciding between a broad image model and a render workflow built for production.
+Practical answers for architecture teams deciding between a broad image tool and a render workflow built around production.

 Is Nano Banana better than Rendervi for architects?